Why Uber tendered 15 percent of its shares to SoftBank

-Uber will sell up to 20 percent stake of its company to a consortium led by Japanese giant SoftBank, the Wall Street Journal reported (paywall).
-The deadline to back out or change terms expired at 12:00pm PT on Thursday.
+Uber will sell up to a 20 percent stake of its company to a consortium led by Japanese giant SoftBank, according to a report in The Wall Street Journal (subscription required).
+The deadline to back out or change terms expired at noon PT on Thursday.

-"We look forward to working with the purchasers to close the overall transaction, which we expect to support our technology investments, fuel our growth, and strengthen our corporate governance."
+"We look forward to working with the purchasers to close the overall transaction, which we expect to support our technology investments, fuel our growth, and strengthen our corporate governance," Uber said in a statement.

-Uber told CNET it would release a statement later on Thursday outlining the final agreement, but did not further comment.
-WSJ reported that SoftBank itself would assume 15 percent of Ubers shares, while other members of the group would take another 5 percent of the shares, for a total 20 percent stake.
+Uber told CNET it would release a statement later on Thursday outlining the final agreement, but didn't comment further.
+The Journal reported that SoftBank itself would assume 15 percent of Uber's shares, while other members of the group would take another 5 percent of the shares, for a total 20 percent stake.

 What happened?